10 Spectacular and Stirring Waterfall Hikes in the USA

 For more information: Visit the official Glenwood Springs website.

 Another jackpot of woodsy, watery scenery can be accessed at Franconia Notch State Park in New Hampshire’s very green White Mountains.
 The Flume Gorge is a narrow chasm between walls of granite that rise as high as 90 feet at the base of Mount Liberty.
-A one-way, 2-mile loop goes through the gorge (you must buy a timed ticket in advance) by way of wooden steps, covered bridges, and a boardwalk supplying up-close looks at an array of streams, trickles, pools, and gushes.
+A one-way, 2-mile loop goes through the gorge (buy a timed ticket in advance online) by way of wooden steps, covered bridges, and a boardwalk supplying up-close looks at an array of streams, trickles, pools, and gushes.
 Among the highlights: a 500-foot-long natural water slide called Table Rock and the roaring, 45-foot-tall Avalanche Falls, which was formed during a historic 1883 storm that washed away what was once a defining feature of the Flume: a huge, egg-shaped boulder suspended precariously between the gorge’s walls.

 For more information: Visit the official Flume Gorge website.